-You may not have heard about this music recognition software tool from Sony, compared to the others mentioned above, but it has a large following of users as well.
+You may not have heard about the TrackID music recognition software tool from Sony, but it’s definitely worth your attention.
+Compared to the others mentioned above, it has a surprisingly large following of users.

-- Discover tab.
-This allows users to see what is trending and what’s hot in the music charts
+- The Discover tab allows users to see what is trending and what’s hot in the music charts

-- Live map.
-This shows tags from different people all over the world in real-time.
+- The Live map shows tags from different people all over the world in real-time.
 You can also listen to songs as they come in but only for a few seconds.

 TrackID, however, has limited tagging options, and doesn’t give links to music lyrics and videos, but it redirects you to find them by yourself on YouTube or a lyrics website.

-This new music recognition software tool instantly lets you know the song and name of the artiste for anything playing on your computer.
-So if you aren’t sure of what song, movie or TV show’s name, use Audiggle.
+Audiggle is a new music recognition software tool that instantly lets you know the artist and song name of anything playing on your computer.
+So if you aren’t sure of what song, movie or TV show’s name, use this app.

 - Audio recognition that recognizes a song you’ve heard but don’t know who sang it

 - Any Source feature which lets you identify any media be it a soundtrack, or a YouTube clip, or even your favorite Internet radio

 - Download feature lets you download a song from iTunes or Amazon using links provided

 - Lyrics library that lets you get the words to a song you’ve tracked